WSDOT/PGSuper/Documentation/Common/UserGuide/Library Dialogs/Concrete PCIUHPC.md

 Post-cure thermal treatment | Check this box if the concrete is subjected to post-cure thermal treatment.

-Post-cure thermal treatment is defined as heating a UHPC element to a temperatur of 194 F for a period of 48 hours starting after the concrete has reached and age of 24 hours and before it has reached 14 days.
+Post-cure thermal treatment is defined as heating a UHPC element to a temperature of 194 F for a period of 48 hours starting after the concrete has reached and age of 24 hours and before it has reached 14 days.